18 Things to Know Before Moving to Arizona [2024]

 18 Things to Know Before Moving to Arizona

 With a population of 7.17 million, Arizona is the 6th largest state in the US.
-So, it’s no wonder that 27.5% of Arizona citizens speak languages other than English.
-That’s higher than the national average of 21.9%!
-Those languages include Spanish, Navajo, and Chinese (Mandarin/Cantonese).
+Filled with so many people, it’s no wonder that 27.5% of Arizona citizens speak languages other than English, an average that beats out the national makeup of 21.9%.
+If you move to Arizona, you’re likely to hear your neighbors speak Spanish, Navajo, and Chinese (Mandarin/Cantonese).

-Arizona’s nearest states are its Four Corner neighbors: Utah, Colorado, and New Mexico.
+Arizona’s nearest states are Utah, Colorado, and New Mexico.
+If you have “be in two or more places at once” on your bucket list, you can visit all four at the same time at the Four Corners Monument in the Navajo Tribal Park.
 Many Arizonans visit these states while living in Arizona due to their close proximity.

-It’s also known for its mountain ranges, spruce trees, deep canyons, and ski resorts.
+Arizona is known for its brilliant mountain ranges, spruce trees, deep canyons, historic pueblos, and ski resorts.
 You’ll find a wide variety of scenery to choose from.
-In all, Arizona boasts 22 national parks and monuments and 35 state parks and natural areas!
+In all, Arizona boasts 22 national parks and monuments and 35 state parks and natural areas.

 If you move to Arizona, you’ll be able to easily experience the great outdoors without driving too far.

-The cost of living in Arizona is pretty reasonable, depending on where you settle.
+The cost of living in Arizona is fairly reasonable, depending on where you settle.

-According to PayScale, based on Phoenix, the cost of living and housing in Arizona is 5% lower than the national average.
+According to PayScale, based on Phoenix, the cost of living and housing in Arizona is 4% higher than the national average.

 Here's an idea of how much things cost when moving to Arizona, as reported by PayScale:

-The cost of living around Arizona is pretty reasonable, depending on where you settle.
-The average Arizona income is $59,000.
+The average income for an individual is around $59,000.
 You’ll also find affordable rents in many of the state's metro areas.

 Here's what you can expect to pay in rent in Arizona's most popular cities:

-Median rents in Phoenix run $970 for a one-bedroom apartment and $1,180 for a two-bedroom.
-That figure is higher than the national average of $1,101 for a two-bedroom.
-And although rents are starting to rise around the Phoenix metro area, they are still affordable compared to other large metropolitan cities.
+Median rents in Phoenix run $1,172 for a one-bedroom apartment and $1,397 for a two-bedroom.
+That figure pretty much matches the national average.
+And although rents are starting to rise around the Phoenix metro area, they’re still affordable, and increasing just a bit slower, compared to other large metropolitan cities.

 Scottsdale's median rents are higher.
-They’re $1,340 for a one-bedroom and $1,590 for a two-bedroom.
-Like Phoenix, rents there are also on the rise.
+They’re $1,451 for a one-bedroom and $1,706 for a two-bedroom.
 Scottsdale rents are currently among the highest in the metro area.

-Renters should expect to pay $1,130 for a one-bedroom apartment and $1,350 for a two-bedroom in Tempe.
-And in Tucson, the median rent is $830 for a one-bedroom and $1,109 for a two-bedroom apartment.
+Renters should expect to pay $1,268 for a one-bedroom apartment and $1,425 for a two-bedroom in Tempe.
+And in the college town of Tucson, the median rent is $918 for a one-bedroom and $1,178 for a two-bedroom apartment.

-Not all of Arizona's cities are inexpensive.
-However, overall, the state has a reputation for being affordable.
+Not all Arizona cities are inexpensive, but the state has a reputation for being affordable.

 Arizona's job market offers stability and growth for locals and transplants to the area.
-The state features a growing tech industry.
-It’s attracted companies like Lyft, Apple, and Uber to set up offices.
+The state features a growing tech industry and has attracted companies like Lyft, Apple, and Uber to set up offices.

-There are also industries and jobs to choose from beyond tech.
-Arizona is home to large corporate headquarters of companies including PetSmart, Circle K, U-Haul, and Sprouts Farmers Market.
-Higher education is also a major employer around Arizona, with the University of Arizona and Arizona State University.
+Beyond tech, Arizona is home to large corporate headquarters of companies including PetSmart, Circle K, U-Haul, and Sprouts Farmers Market.
+Higher education is also a major employer around Arizona, with the top employers being the University of Arizona and Arizona State University.

-Phoenix has one of the most robust job markets in the country.
-It has high numbers of job openings and annual pay.
+To top it off, Phoenix has one of the most robust job markets in the country, with a high number of job openings and competitive annual pay.

-Phoenix has a reputation for tech jobs.
-However, Scottsdale offers more opportunities for tourism and hospitality.
+While Phoenix has the reputation for tech jobs, cities like Scottsdale offer more opportunities for tourism and hospitality.

 Tucson is the place to work if you're interested in aerospace, defense and space, industrial, and warehousing.
 Tempe is known for its business services, manufacturing, healthcare, biotech, and technology.
 It's also one of the best cities for remote workers.

-Health care is also booming in Arizona.
-It shows low unemployment and economic gains.
+Healthcare is also booming in Arizona.
+It shows low unemployment and marked economic gains.

-It may come as a surprise that 66% of the country's copper output came from Arizona in 2018.
+Though you’ll breeze through plenty of old miner towns where they’ll have you sift for fools’ gold, a real local treasure they still mine is copper.
+66% of the country's copper output came from Arizona in 2018.
 Its mining and copper industry has a significant economic impact on the state.
 Head south of Flagstaff and north of Tucson to find copper production opportunities.

 It's impossible not to fall in love with Arizona's desert landscape and colorful cacti.
 However, there's more to the state than just the great outdoors.